Great Return: Azerbaijan relocates 25 more families to Zabukh village of Lachin district | News.az

 - Azerbaijan

-Azerbaijan has today launched the next stage of relocating residents to the Zabukh village of the Lachin district sending another group of residents, consisting of 103 people (25 families), News.Az reports.
+Azerbaijan has today sent 92 people (25 families) from Baku to the village of Zabukh of the Lachin district in another phase of relocation process, News.Az reports.

-The stage will see the resettlement of the families in the houses newly built under the instructions of President of Azerbaijan Ilham Aliyev following the end of Armenian occupation.
+This phase involves resettling families into newly constructed houses as per the directives of President Ilham Aliyev, marking ongoing efforts in the aftermath of the end of the Armenian occupation.

-Thus, 71 families (291 people) have so far been resettled in the village.
+With this latest relocation, the total number of families resettled in the village reached 146, comprising 568 individuals.